A Decentralised Digital Token Architecture for Public Transport: Adapting the Architecture for Transport for London

-Figure \ref{fig: scenario_solutions} shows the dual-stage approach that could be adopted to address the issue of calculating journey cost as described above.
-Figure \ref{fig: scenario_solutions}$a$ shows the setup or entry phase.
-The AP uses the ledger to mark the tokens passed in the \textit{escrow} request as used; this request fails if the user has not proven ownership of the token.
-Only after placing this token into escrow does the AP sign the nonce [$y$] (2, 3).
-In the second stage as shown by Figure~\ref{fig: scenario_solutions}, the user repeats the request for a nonce $z$ from the service.
-To identify the request, the user must in this stage supply AP($y$) it received from the service in the entry phase (5, 6).
-The assumption made here is that this is a shared secret.
-The user then proves ownership of the credential used in the setup phase and requests a signature on [$z$] (7).
-The \textit{finalise} request should work similarly to \textit{escrow}; where \textit{escrow} should mark a fresh token as `in escrow', the \textit{finalise} request should mark a token `in escrow' as `spent'.
-Using AP($z$) the user then requests a rebate which can be calculated based on the nonces $y$ and $z$.
-To claim this rebate the user then provides [$r$] for the service to sign (8).
-Here \textit{rebate} would work similarly to \textit{request} as used in the original protocol between a User and a CP, and the rebates associated with [$r$] would be usable after issuance.
+Figure \ref{fig: scenario_solutions} shows the dual-stage approach that could be adopted to address the issue of calculating journey cost as described above, using message numbers from Figure~\ref{fig: protocol_diagram}.
+Figure \ref{fig: scenario_solutions}$a$ shows the ``setup'' or \textit{entry} phase, wherein the user begins a journey.
+The AP uses the ledger to mark the tokens passed in the \textit{escrow} request as having been used; this request fails if the user has not proven ownership of the token.
+Only after placing this token into escrow does the AP sign the nonce [$y$] (10, 14).
+In the second stage as shown by Figure~\ref{fig: scenario_solutions}$b$, the user repeats the request for a new nonce $z$ sent by the service.
+To identify the request, the user must in this stage supply the signature AP($y$), which it had received from the service in the entry phase (17).
+The assumption made here is that AP($y$) is a shared secret.
+The user then proves ownership of the credential used in the setup phase and requests a signature on [$z$] (19).
+The \textit{finalise} request should work similarly to the \textit{escrow} request: Whereas the \textit{escrow} request should mark a fresh token as `in escrow', the \textit{finalise} request should mark a token `in escrow' as having been `spent'.